 The School Allotment

-Over the course of the academic year, pupils, staff and parents have all worked together to create our allotment.
-At the start of the school year the raised beds were overgrown with weeds and so we held an event called 'The Big Dig' and invited parents into school to help us clear the beds.
-During the spring term we held another event and with the support of our horticulture teacher, Kerry, where we planted fruit and vegetable seedlings and created a wildflower meadow.
-We also now have two hens whose coop and run are located in the allotment area.
-Pupils have timetabled sessions in the allotment, where they can dig, water, weed and pick the fruit and veg as well as care for the hens.... and collect their eggs.
-It’s all very “egg-citing”!
+The Allotment has been in development since 2019 and over the years, pupils, staff and parents have all worked together to create a purposeful outdoor learning space with fruit, veg and flowers growing in our beds.
+At the start of the project the raised beds were overgrown with weeds and so we held an event called 'The Big Dig' and invited parents into school to help us clear the beds.
+During the spring term we held another event and with the support of our horticulture teacher, Kerry, we planted fruit and vegetable seedlings and created a wildflower meadow.
+During 2022-2023 we hired and looked after two hens whose coop and run were located in the allotment area.
+Pupils had timetabled sessions in the allotment, to dig, water, weed and pick the fruit and veg as well as care for the hens.... and collect their eggs.
+We are currently exploring our options to buy our own hens, in order to continue providing this wonderful animal care opportunity for our learners.

 The purpose of this outdoor learning environment is multifaceted.
 It is important that our pupils are given opportunities outside of the classroom, to generalise skills in communication, interaction and team work in a different environment, as well as practically applying cognitive skills such as counting, measuring, reading and writing.
 The allotment area is a multi-sensory environment and for many of our young people the exploration of a range of different sights, smells and textures is hugely important to their development.